 By \cite[\S~3.3, Corollary~5.4, Lemma~3.8, Theorem~4.10]{KLevine}, it follows that the functor $G = \TCH^*(- , r , m)$ satisfies {\bf P1-P4} of \secref{sec:Mot-Func}.
 Moreover, the property {\bf P5} for $G$ follows from \cite[Theorem~5.6]{KLevine} exactly as we proved \eqref{eqn:PBF-r-level} in \lemref{lem:PBF-HCG-Ring}.
 The theorem then follows from \thmref{thm:thm-B}. $ \square$

 \begin{remk} This remark is about the higher Chow groups with modulus.
-Binda and Saito \cite{BS} defined higher Chow groups with modulus which generalizes additive higher Chow groups and higher Chow groups of Bloch.
+Binda and Saito \cite{BS} defined the higher Chow groups with modulus which generalises the additive higher Chow groups and the higher Chow groups of Bloch.
 Let $C$ be a smooth projective curve over $k$ and let $D$ be a divisor on $J(C)$.
-If we work with the categories $\Sm_{J(C)}$, $\sM_{J(C)}$ and $\Co_{J(C)}$, then we can obtain results similar to \thmref{thm:AHCG-Structure} for Chow groups with modulus $\CH^*(J(C)|D, r)$ and $\CH^*(C(n)|\pi^*(D), r)$.
-This follows from \cite[Theorem~4.3, Theorem~4.5 and Theorem~4.6]{KP} exactly as we proved \thmref{thm:AHCG-Structure}.
+If we work with the categories $\Sm_{J(C)}$, $\sM_{J(C)}$ and $\Co_{J(C)}$, then we can obtain results similar to \thmref{thm:AHCG-Structure} for the higher Chow groups with modulus $\CH^*(J(C)|D, r)$ and $\CH^*(C(n)|\pi^*(D), r)$.
+This follows from \cite[Theorems~4.3,~4.5 and~4.6]{KP} exactly as we proved \thmref{thm:AHCG-Structure}.
 The observation we need to make everything work is that all morphisms and correspondences are over $J(C)$. \end{remk}

 .2cm